Sugar Maple Tree Tapping

 MAKING 100% PURE, SINGLE SOURCE MAPLE SYRUP

-Sap from the sugar maple tree is about 98 percent water and two percent sugar, other nutrients and minerals.
+Sap from the sugar maple tree is about 98 percent water and two percent sugar, other nutrients and minerals such as potassium, zinc, calcium, and amino acids.
+The maple water or sap is full of electrolytes and bio-active compounds—some of which have antioxidant properties.
 To make pure maple syrup, the sap needs to be boiled to evaporate a lot of the water away.
 Maple syrup is 33 percent water and 67 percent sugar.

 THE FINAL PRODUCT